 The playback address is sent from the MSP to the M_CU.

-The M_CU starts playback request for the VAU with the playback address.
+The M_CU starts playback request for the VAU with the playback address and the network type.

 The VAU starts playback request for the MSU with the playback address.
+At the same time, VAU queries the corresponding transcoding parameters from SCU based on the network types.

 The MSU returns a response to the VAU and sends the media stream to the VAU.

-Once the VAU gets the media stream, it transfers the stream to the M_CU.
+Once the VAU gets the media stream, it performs transcoding according to the transcoding parameters and then transfers the transformed stream to the M_CU.

 The M_CU returns a response to the VAU and sends a stop playback request.
+VAU stops transcoding after receives the request.

 The VAU sends a stop playback request to the MSU.